michalPalysHub/hyperspy-filtering/README.md

   1. `pip install seaborn`
   2. `pip install django`
   3. `pip install mpld3`
+4. Move .bcf files you want to analyse to the "data" folder.
-4. Move to the application's directory (precisely the directory with Manage.py file) and run `python manage.py runserver` command
+5. In WinPython Command Prompt, move to the application's directory (precisely the directory with Manage.py file) and run `python manage.py runserver` command.